GaloisInc/BESSPIN-GFE/README.md

 This repository contains source code and build scripts for generating SoC bitstreams for the Xilinx VCU118.
 The resulting systems contain either Chisel or Bluespec versions of P1 connected by an AXI interconnect to UART, DDR, and Bootrom.
-For more details on the contents of the GFE, see TODO: ADD REFERENCE TO SYSTEM DOCUMENTATION

 ## Getting Started ##